infernojs/inferno/README.md

 ```

 `createVNode` arguments explained:

-flags: (number) is a value from [`VNodeFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this is a numerical value that tells Inferno what the VNode describes on the page.
+`flags`: (number) is a value from [`VNodeFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this is a numerical value that tells Inferno what the VNode describes on the page.

-type: (string) is tagName for element for example 'div'
+`type`: (string) is tagName for element for example 'div'

-className: (string) is the class attribute ( it is separated from props because it is the most commonly used property )
+`className`: (string) is the class attribute ( it is separated from props because it is the most commonly used property )

-children: (vNode[]|vNode) is one or array of vNodes to be added as children for this vNode
+`children`: (vNode[]|vNode) is one or array of vNodes to be added as children for this vNode

-childFlags: (number) is a value from [`ChildFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this tells inferno shape of the children so normalization process can be skipped.
+`childFlags`: (number) is a value from [`ChildFlags`](https://github.com/infernojs/inferno/tree/master/packages/inferno-vnode-flags), this tells inferno shape of the children so normalization process can be skipped.

-props: (Object) is object containing all other properties. fe: `{onClick: method, 'data-attribute': 'Hello Community!}`
+`props`: (Object) is object containing all other properties. fe: `{onClick: method, 'data-attribute': 'Hello Community!}`

-key: (string|number) unique key within this vNodes siblings to identify it during keyed algorithm.
+`key`: (string|number) unique key within this vNodes siblings to identify it during keyed algorithm.

-ref: (function) callback which is called when DOM node is added/removed from DOM.
+`ref`: (function) callback which is called when DOM node is added/removed from DOM.

 ### `createComponentVNode` (package: 'inferno')